Amourspirit/python_ooo_dev_tools/docs/odev/part4/chapter23.rst

         :The Sheet with a New Title Row.

-:py:meth:`.Calc.insert_row` manipulates a row as a cell range, so it's once again necessary to access the sheet's XColumnRowRange_ interface, to retrieve a TableRows_ object.
+`` sheet.insert_row()`` invokes :py:meth:`.Calc.insert_row` that manipulates a row as a cell range, so it's once again necessary to access the sheet's XColumnRowRange_ interface, to retrieve a TableRows_ object.
 The XTableRows_ interface supports the adding and removal of rows at specified index positions.
 This allows :py:meth:`.Calc.insert_row` to be coded as: